Are you looking in every direction and feeling confused about what to do next in your life?

 No one way is better than another.

-If you have reached a state of not knowing what to do with your life, this is a good thing.
+This is a good thing if you have reached a state of not knowing what to do with your life.

 It’s a sign that things need to change – and that change is just around the corner.